New rules for allocation of the scarce resource “grid connection capacity”

 - requirements of adjacent or downstream grid operators,

-- efficient use of grid interconnection points, in particular by multiple connection customers, and
+- efficient use of grid interconnection points, in particular by several connection customers, and

-- designations of areas in regional planning or local development plans; Section 17b E-EnWG.
+- designations of areas in regional planning or local development plans (section 17b of the draft Act).

-- Grid operators shall publish on their website, on a geographical map, the grid connection capacities available in their electricity supply network at the voltage levels from extra-high to high voltage and from high to medium voltage, and shall provide non-binding information on grid connections; Section 17c E-EnWG.
+- Grid operators have to publish on their website the grid connection capacities available in their electricity supply network at the voltage levels from extra-high to high voltage and from high to medium voltage on a geographical map and have to provide non-binding information on grid connections (section 17c of the draft Act).

-- Grid operators must provide grid connection applicants with clear and transparent information on the status and further processing of the grid connection application; Section 17d E-EnWG.
+- Grid operators must provide grid connection applicants with clear and transparent information on the status and further processing of the grid connection application (section 17d of the draft Act).

-- In future, grid connection applications and the information required for their processing should be able to be submitted via a digital grid connection portal on the respective grid operator’s website; Section 17e E-EnWG.
+- In future, grid connection applications and the information required for their processing should be able to be submitted via a digital grid connection portal on the relevant grid operator’s website (section 17e of the draft Act).

-- Grid operators must reserve grid connection capacities on the basis of common, objective, transparent and non-discriminatory guidelines confirmed by the Federal Network Agency; Section 17f E-EnWG.
+- Grid operators must reserve grid connection capacities on the basis of common, objective, transparent and non-discriminatory guidelines confirmed by the Federal Network Agency (section 17f of the draft Act).

 Outlook

-It requires a detailed examination to determine the extent to which the implementation of the TSOs’ maturity-based procedure is in line with the (future) legislative requirements in Sections 17 seqq.
-EnWG, and whether distribution system operators may process grid connection requests in accordance with their own concepts, as does the question of whether the rules may be amended retrospectively and whether TSOs may exclude ongoing grid connection requests that are not converted to the maturity-based procedure from capacity allocation.
-Overall, the concept of the TSOs’ maturity-based procedure, as well as the grid connection concepts to be developed by distribution system operators, will be closely monitored not only by the Federal Network Agency but, expectedly, by the entire energy sector, and will be scrutinised – including, where necessary, from a legal perspective.
+A detailed review is required to determine two issues: first, whether implementation of the TSOs’ maturity-based procedure is in line with the future legislative requirements in section 17 and following of the Draft Act, and second, whether distribution system operators may process grid connection requests in accordance with their own strategies.
+This also applies to the question of whether the rules may be amended retrospectively and whether TSOs may exclude ongoing grid connection requests that are not converted to the maturity-based procedure from capacity allocation.
+Overall, it is expected that the policy behind the TSOs’ maturity-based procedure as well as the grid connection strategies to be developed by distribution system operators will be closely monitored not only by the Federal Network Agency but by the entire energy sector and that they will be closely scrutinised – including where necessary from a legal perspective.

 Well